Configure the Client

 Now that everything is ready to, it's time to send your files to the Mindee servers.

-If you're sending a local file, head on over to the Load and Adjust a File page for details on the next step.
+If you're sending a local file, head on over to the Load and Adjust a File section for details on the next step.

 If you're sending an URL, head on over to the Send a File or URL section.